Rajoooooo/Salesforce-Capstone/README.md

 Following that, I repeated the same process to create additional users.
 I created at least two users for each of the remaining roles: Travel Agent, Finance Officer, Marketing Executive, Customer Service Rep, and Tour Guide.
 For each user, I ensured the correct role, user license, and profile were assigned, reflecting their specific responsibilities within the Tours and Travels CRM system.
 This approach helped establish a clean and secure user structure, with appropriate visibility and permissions aligned to each department’s function.

-## Milestone 25: Permission Set

-To provide additional access to the Travel Agent Manager role in Salesforce, I started by navigating to Setup.
-In the Quick Find box, I typed Permission Set and selected it from the search results.
-Then, I clicked on the New button to create a new permission set.

-I entered the label “Extra Permission For Travel Agent Manager” and clicked Save to create the permission set.
-Once saved, I selected the newly created permission set from the list.

-Next, I went to Object Settings inside the permission set and searched for the TravelPackage object.
-I clicked Edit next to the TravelPackage object, scrolled down to the Object Permissions section, and enabled the permissions for Read, Edit, Create, and Delete (R/E/C/D).
-After updating these permissions, I clicked Save.

-To assign this permission set to the appropriate user, I clicked Manage Assignments and then selected Add Assignment.
-From the user list, I selected the user with the Travel Agent Manager role, clicked Next, and then completed the process by clicking Assign.

 ## Milestone 17: Reports

 To begin working with reports, I first navigated to the App Launcher and searched for the Reports tab.
 Once there, I created a new report folder labeled "Revenue Folder".
 The folder's unique name was auto-generated.
 After saving the folder, I proceeded to share it by clicking the dropdown arrow next to the folder name under the “All Folders” section.
 I chose to share it with specific roles—namely, the Travel Agent Manager Role and the Finance Officer Role—and granted them View access.